Table of Contents

 Electronic Health Records (EHR)

-EHR is a digital record of patient health history.
+EHR is a digital record of patient’s health history.
 It is used to store and share patient data.
 It helps to improve the accuracy of medical documentation.
 The patient can access their health record.
 EHR contains all the information, which includes electronic medical records and much more.
 It consists of the previous treatment, surgeries, and all the information about the patient.

-All the professionals in health care can access the medical health records since it travels out of practice.
+All the professionals in health care can access medical health records since it travels out of practice.
 It contains the medical history of the clients, including Allergies, immunizations, drugs, diagnosis, procedures, and recommended treatments.
 It also contains patients’ demographic information, insurance information, etc.

 Advantages of EHR